 31. A $150 N-I Sauna DIY

-A near infrared sauna can be created based on your budget.
-So, if your budget is higher than a $100, you can actually spend $50 more to make a better NIS.
-The point is doing it yourself by following detailed instructions is always much better than buying something really cheap from the internet because even though you’re thinking about saving money there, you are actually risking serious mortal harm.
-You have no way to guarantee the functional health of the purchase, and any weakness will bare you to accidents.
-So, building a sauna on your own is a most recommended option.
+A near-infrared sauna can be created based on your budget.
+So, if your budget is higher than $100, you can spend $50 more to make a better NIS.
+The point is that doing it yourself by following detailed instructions is always much better than buying something cheap from the internet, because even though you’re thinking about saving money there, you are risking serious mortal harm.
+You have no way to guarantee the functional health of the purchase, and any weakness will expose you to accidents.
+So, building a sauna on your own is the most recommended option.

 More details at quantifiedbob.com